trvrb/PACT/README.md

 Available parameters can be found in parameters.txt.
 Full documentation can be found in pact_manual.pdf.

 Copyright 2011 Trevor Bedford.
-Distributed uner the GPL v3.
+Distributed under the GPL v3.